Skip Navigation

 Status: Provisioning

-Run heroku data:privatelink:wait KAFKA_URL -a APP to check the creation process.
+Run heroku data:privatelink:wait kafka-simply-12345 --app example-app to check the creation process.

 New PrivateLink endpoints typically take between 5–10 minutes to become available.
-You can track your progress with heroku data:privatelink:wait KAFKA_URL --app APP_NAME.
+You can track your progress with heroku data:privatelink:wait KAKFA_ADDON_NAME --app APP_NAME.

 Step 4: Obtain Your Endpoint’s Service Name